-Management evaluates business proposals using a three-tiered approach that centres on the business enterprise, the macroeconomic and industry environment in which it will operate and the likely effects those factors as well as continuing assessment of key success factors and credit criteria.
+- Management evaluates business proposals using a three-tiered approach that centres on the business enterprise, the macroeconomic and industry environment in which it will operate and the likely effects those factors as well as continuing assessment of key success factors and credit criteria.
 The results of the evaluations and management's insights and judgements provide the inputs for the credit scoring/risk rating model that takes Country risk and likely loss given default, based on exposure at default, into account to determine the eventual business risk rating (BRR).
 The security is also evaluated on a separate scale to determine a facility security risk rating (FSRR).
 Both are then combined to determine the overall composite facility risk rating (CFRR).
 The eventual loan pricing is then derived from the CFRR.
-Since the model centers on a normal risk threshold, scores that are higher than statistically derived normal ranges are subject to independent review.
+Since the model centers on a normal risk threshold, scores that are higher than statistically derived normal ranges are subject to independent review. - Management monitors "Business enterprise risk" by regularly reviewing the performance of companies in its portfolio. - The Company's credit risk is managed primarily at source by the Management and reviewed by the Audit and Risk Committee and the Board. - The Company has its own internal self-assessment and risk management controls.
+Loan operations and loan management services are segregated from loan origination and credit appraisal responsibilities.